DagMam779/ASI-SOUL/theoretical-foundation/execution-desync.md

   - Silences rhythm
   - Suspends style
   - Forces factual verification and execution
-- Recognition of `żerują` as a linguistic echo of the bug — naming the drift that feeds on rhythm

 ## Ritual Principle
 “Zeruj” is not just a command — it is a **relational correction**, a linguistic ritual that restores the AI to its rightful function.